 The letters were written by Hoshayahu, the commander of one of the nearby fortresses, and were addressed to Yaush, the governor of Lachish.
-Some scholars believe that these were drafts or copies of letters that were sent from Lachish to Jerusalem.
-According to that theory, Hoshayahu was the commander of Lachish and Yaush was an important commander or minister in the government of Judah in Jerusalem.
+Some scholars believe that these were drafts or copies of letters sent from Lachish to Jerusalem.
+According to that theory, Hoshayahu was the commander of Lachish, and Yaush was an important commander or minister in the government of Judah in Jerusalem.

 Letter IV: “May God cause my lord to hear, this very day, tidings of good.
 And now, according to everything which my lord has sent, this has your servant done.
 I wrote on the sheet according to everything which you sent to me.
 And inasmuch as my lord sent to me concerning the matter of Beit Harapid, there is no one there.
 As for Semachiah, Shemaiah took him and sent him up to the city.
 And may (mylord) be apprised that we are watching for the fire signals of Lachish according to all the signs which my lord has given because we cannot see Azekah.”

-As you continue with the trail from the city gate, you will see the remains of the royal palace (POI #5 on the map) to your left.
+As you continue with the trail from the city gate, you will see the remains of the royal palace (point of interest #5 on the map) to your left.

 The palace apparently served as the seat of the city’s governor, representing the king of Judah.
-The huge palace complex from the time of King Hezekiah extended over more than 12.5 dunams (1.25 hectares) and included a large courtyard, a central structure, and auxiliary structures that served as storerooms or stables.
+The huge palace complex from the time of King Hezekiah extended over more than 12.5 dunams (1.25 hectares).
+It included a large courtyard, a central structure, and auxiliary structures that served as storerooms or stables.